Lend Me a Tenor: Act II

 As the second act opens, Saunders and Max return to the hotel suite.
 Max's performance as Othello was a huge success, and no one suspected that he was not Tito.
 Then Saunders gets a phone call, telling him that the police are downstairs in the lobby.
 They are looking for "a lunatic dressed as Othello, who thinks he's Tito Merelli."
 During Max's performance, the "lunatic" tried to force his way into the opera house, hit a policeman who tried to stop him, and ran away.

 Saunders tells Max to quickly change out of his Othello costume and makeup, while he goes downstairs to handle the police.
 Max returns to the bedroom, but is shocked and horrified to find Tito is missing from the bed.
 Still wearing his Othello costume, Max leaves the hotel suite and runs to find Saunders.

 A few seconds later, Tito Merelli returns to the hotel suite, also dressed as Othello, in a costume, wig, and blackface makeup.
 Frantic and on the run from the police, Tito is even more confused when other characters in the play show up to congratulate him on his "magnificent performance" as Othello.

 For the rest of the play, Max and Tito—who are identical in their Othello costumes and makeup—are repeatedly mistaken for each other, as they alternately run in and out of the hotel suite.
 Max is mistaken for Tito, and Tito is mistaken for Max by Saunders.
 Also, Tito and Max both find themselves being romantically pursued by Maggie Saunders, and by Diana, the Cleveland Opera's sexy and ambitious soprano.
 Eventually, Diana seduces Tito in the bedroom, while Maggie simultaneously seduces Max (who she thinks is Tito) in the living room.

 At the end of the play, things are sorted out.
 Maria returns to the hotel and makes up with the bewildered Tito, while Max manages to step into the bathroom long enough to change out of his Othello costume and wig, and emerge as himself.
 Tito and Maria leave together, while Saunders accompanies Diana to a downstairs reception.
-Maggie realizes that not only was Max the "Tito" that she made love to, he was also the "Tito" who sang so passionately in tonight's opera performance.
+Maggie realizes that not only was Max the "Tito" that she had sex with, he was also the "Tito" who sang so passionately in tonight's opera performance.
 As the play closes, Max and Maggie share a kiss.